CPR Certifications: What They Mean and Why They Matter

 An EMT's job is to provide emergency medical care to patients who are suffering from illnesses or injuries.
 In order for you to become an EMT, you must complete a basic course of training that involves learning about anatomy and physiology, CPR, airway management (including how to use an endotracheal tube), bandaging, and splinting techniques.

-EMTs are often trained at community colleges or vocational/technical schools--it's important that these programs are accredited by the Commission on Accreditation of Allied Health Education Programs so that your certification will be recognized nationwide.
-You can also opt for online courses through organizations like American Medical Response; however, these do not always require hands-on experience in the field before taking their exams since they tend to focus on theoretical knowledge rather than practical skillsets such as CPR certification does
+EMTs are often trained at community colleges or vocational/technical schools--it's important that these programs are recognized so that your certification will be recognized nationwide.
+You can also opt for online courses; however, these do not always require hands-on experience in the field before taking their exams since they tend to focus on theoretical knowledge rather than practical skillsets such as CPR certification does

 PALS certification is a must for anyone who works with children.
 It stands for Pediatric Advanced Life Support and is required by many employers in the childcare industry.
 PALS certification demonstrates that you've taken the time to learn how to save lives and keep your patients safe during emergencies.